 Assistant Director, Office of Partner Engagement

-Mr. Sleeper entered on duty with the FBI in April 2012 after serving as a special adviser to then-Directorate of Intelligence (DI) Assistant Director Eric Velez-Villar, supporting the work of the DI’s Interagency Integration Unit.
+Mr. Sleeper joined the FBI in April 2012 after serving as a special adviser to then-Directorate of Intelligence (DI) Assistant Director Eric Velez-Villar, supporting the work of the DI’s Interagency Integration Unit.
 Mr. Sleeper advised the DI on how to integrate and align the FBI’s intelligence efforts with those of other federal, state, local, and tribal information-sharing programs with special focus on fusion centers.

 Mr. Sleeper has been engaged in law enforcement and the public safety field for more than 38 years.
 He enlisted in the Vermont State Police in 1977 and became the first trooper to rise through the agency to be appointed the commissioner of public safety.
 He held the ranks of trooper, detective sergeant, lieutenant (station commander and Vermont Drug Task Force supervisor), captain (Special Investigation Unit commander, chief criminal investigator, troop commander, and assistant field force commander), major (field force commander), and colonel (commissioner of public safety).

 In 2001, Vermont Governor Howard Dean appointed Mr. Sleeper his homeland security adviser.
 He was reappointed in January 2002 by Governor Jim Douglas.
 Mr. Sleeper was directly responsible for all aspects of Vermont’s Homeland Security program, including administering more than $60 million in U.S. Department of Homeland Security (DHS) grants; developing the Vermont Fusion Center and information sharing processes; integrating the National Incident Management System with Vermont’s first responder community; developing Vermont’s component of the National Infrastructure Protection Plan (including the Vermont Yankee nuclear power plant); and managing international border issues.